22Neves/devsite-docs/guides/mp-point-main-apps/print-on-device.en.md

 # Printing

-It is possible to use the thermal printer of the Point Smart devices to print bitmap images ----[mlc]----, DTE,------------ or custom images based on patterns called Custom Tags.
+It is possible to use the thermal printer of the Point Smart devices to print bitmap images----[mlc]----, DTE,------------ or custom images based on patterns called Custom Tags.

 > NOTE
 >
 > Note
 >
 > If you want to print with an external printer, you will need to pair it with your device using Bluetooth functionality.
-Go to [Printing with an external printer](/developers/en/docs/main-apps/bluetooth/print-external-printer) for more information.
+Go to [Print with an external printer](/developers/en/docs/main-apps/bluetooth/print-external-printer) for more information.

 ## Print Bitmap